Psoriasis: Natural Treatments

 Author of "The Hormonal Acne Diet"

 Pamela had the absolute worst case of psoriasis I have ever seen in my twenty five years of experience working in conventional and Naturopathic dermatology.
 Ironically, Pamela was also my very first official patient after I graduated from Bastyr University.
-I remember thinking at the time, “Really God, you couldn’t have sent me an easy case of acne for my very first patient without a supervising doctor?"
+I remember thinking at the time, “Really God, you couldn’t have sent me an easy case of hormonal acne, eczema or dandruff for my very first patient?"

 The patches of psoriasis all over her body had become so bad that they began connecting together into giant inflamed sections with little to no normal skin surrounding the inflamed areas.
 When the psoriasis began to spread to her scalp and face she panicked and sought me out as her Naturopathic Doctor.